mirage/ocaml-matrix/README.md

 ## CI server
 The ci-server folder contains another implementation of the protocol, this time of a minimalist server.
-Keep in mind that the server is heavy WIP, however the bases of the project should be established.
+Keep in mind that the server is a WIP, however it already supports the basics of a real server:

+- For the client API, the various behaviors are supported:
+  * login/logout
+  * fetching of the available public rooms
+  * room creation
+  * reception of new state events and messages
+All of the other endpoints are mostly disabled because the server was firstly designed to be used by the CI client which does not need any other endpoints.

-This server is not ment to be used by regular users, only the CI client should be used as it disables most of the endpoints and really regulates the autorizations of the users inside it's rooms.
+Indeed this server is not ment to be used by regular users, only the CI client should be used as it disables most of the endpoints and really regulates the autorizations of the users inside it's rooms.
 Foreign users should use the federation in order to get an access to the rooms of this server.

+- On the federation side, we implemented:
+  * server key related endpoints such as fetching the public key of the server for authentication purposes.
+  * fetching of the available public rooms
+  * joining and leaving public rooms
+  * backfilling of room's history
+  * authentication of requests from foreign servers
+  * updates to the foreign servers when updates are made to rooms Those endpoints and mechanisms are enough to get a functionnal server trough the federation.
+Some endpoints have been "softly" disabled (we answer with regular errors) as some of them would always be forbidden anyway to any federation users.

 ### Server setup